GenBench/genbench_cbt_2023/README.md

+# ⚠️ Important Update

+Please note that this repository is outdated.
+The updated tasks and guidelines for the GenBench Collaborative Benchmarking Task (CBT) for 2024 are available in the new repository.
+Access the latest information and submit your tasks at the [new GenBench CBT repository](https://github.com/GenBench/genbench_cbt).

+---
-# GenBench Collaborative Benchmarking Task
+# GenBench Collaborative Benchmarking Task 2023

 **Table of Contents**
 * [GenBench workshop and publication of tasks](#genbench-workshop-and-publication-of-tasks)